cassiancc/Item-Descriptions/README.md

 The code for reading an item's enchantments is based on code present in [idwtialsimmoedm](https://modrinth.com/mod/idwtialsimmoedm) under its [MIT License](https://github.com/gliscowo/idwtialsimmoedm/blob/1.21/LICENSE).

 For Polymer support, some code was copied from Polymer under its [LGPL License](https://github.com/Patbox/polymer/blob/dev/1.21.4/LICENSE).

+This repository contains a compiled JAR of Quark to allow for the mod to be compiled against.
+Quark is distributed here in accordance with its [Attribution-NonCommercial-ShareAlike 3.0 Unported License](https://github.com/VazkiiMods/Quark/blob/master/LICENSE.md).